sidequery/yardstick/README.md

 FROM table;
 ```

 Yardstick automatically handles the grouping.
-All DuckDB aggregate functions are supported; `COUNT(DISTINCT)` is recomputed from base rows at query time (see below).
+All DuckDB aggregate functions are supported; non-decomposable aggregates (COUNT(DISTINCT), MEDIAN, PERCENTILE_*, QUANTILE_*, MODE) are recomputed from base rows at query time and support AT modifiers, but can be more expensive.

 ### Querying Measures